ravendb/docs/Chapter05.rst

 * Listing 5.3 is the map function.
 * Listing 5.5 is the reduce function.

-I know what you are thinking, I am explaining to you thinks that you already knows, but bears with me.
+I know what you are thinking, I am explaining to you things that you already knows, but bears with me.
 The fat lady hasn't sung yet, after all.
 I didn't complicated the query in 5.2 by breaking it apart to two separate queries for no reason.
 Let us assume that we have *another* data set, on another machine.
 This data set is shown in listing 5.7::